MariaRozhkova/amortized-cost-calculator/README.md

 Run service from IDE:
 Run `AmortizedCostCalculator` from IDE with specified `inputFilePath` and `outputDir` command line args.
-As a result of application run generated csv file will be stored in outputDir.
+Result of application run is csv file stored in outputDir.

 Run service from terminal:

+build jar using gradle and then run:
 ```console
 java -jar amortized-cost-calculator-1.0.jar --inputFilePath D:\input.csv --outputDir D:\output
 ```